bluecloudy/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-return.md

 # Disallows returning any from a function (`no-unsafe-return`)

 Despite your best intentions, the `any` type can sometimes leak into your codebase.
-Member access on `any` typed variables is not checked at all by TypeScript, so it creates a potential safety hole, and source of bugs in your codebase.
+Returned `any` typed values not checked at all by TypeScript, so it creates a potential safety hole, and source of bugs in your codebase.

 ## Rule Details

 This rule disallows returning `any` or `any[]` from a function.
-This rule also warns against returning `any[]` to help prevent the potential safety hole of returning `any[]` when you have an explicit return type that is an array.
+This rule also compares the return type to the function's declared/inferred return type to ensure you don't return an unsafe `any` in a generic position to a receiver that's expecting a specific type.
+For example, it will error if you return `Set<any>` from a function declared as returning `Set<string>`.

 Examples of **incorrect** code for this rule: